dpa-newslab/livebridge/README.md

 We’re already using it in production, delivering content produced using [Sourcefabric’s Liveblog](https://github.com/liveblog/liveblog)  in the dpa newsroom to media customers who use the service of [ScribbleLive](http://scribblelive.com).

 ## Features

 - Keep content in-sync over different services.
-- **CRUD** - create, update, delete
-- syndicate one source to various sources in realtime.
+- syndicate one source to various targets in realtime.
+- **CRUD** - create, update, delete of resources over different services.
 - extensible for all kinds of services with [plugins](https://pythonhosted.org/livebridge/ownplugins.html)
 - supported storage backends: DynamoDB, MySQL, PostgreSQL, MSSQL, Oracle and others
 - [await/async](https://docs.python.org/3/library/asyncio.html) based, Python 3.5
+- (non-persistent) queues for retrying the distribution of a post.
+- focus on robustness and stability

 ## Installation